Menu

 Pros

-Designed with a front-mounted pulse button and simple on/off switch for easy grinding.
+Designed with a front-mounted pulse button and a simple on/off switch for easy grinding.
 Equipped with 40 micro-grind settings to allow you to customize your cup.
 Compact and takes up little counter space.
-Parts are replaceable.
+The parts are replaceable which adds to its longevity.

 Cons